NT Eschatology—Letters 15

 Remember, when we started this series we talked about “apocalyptic” language?
 We noted that it’s more like poetic language—it uses images to represent something else.
 The question we want to ask here is, what would the images of “Elijah and Moses” represent?

 The Law and the Prophets.

-And that was exactly what was “read aloud every Sabbath in every synagogue” (Acts 15.21; CEB).
+And that’s exactly what was “read aloud every Sabbath in every synagogue” (Acts 15.21).
 In Luke 16, Jesus told a story about the “rich man and Lazarus.”
-When Jesus told his story about the rich man and Lazarus, the rich man was in a place of torment and wanted “Abraham” to send messengers to his family to warn them.
+When Jesus told his story the rich man was in a place of torment and wanted “Abraham” to send messengers to his family to warn them.
 This is the end of the conversation between Abraham and the rich man: